AFFORDABLE HOUSING RESOLUTION OF THE CITY OF MINNEAPOLIS

-Rescinding Certain Previously Adopted Housing Policy Actions and Adopting a Unified City of Minneapolis Housing Policy.
+Rescinding Previously Adopted City of Minneapolis Unified Housing Policies and Adopting a Restated Unified City of Minneapolis Housing Policy.

-Whereas, the City of Minneapolis desires to clarify and streamline existing City housing policies by adopting a unified document that consolidates various fragmented policies of the City; and
+Whereas, the City of Minneapolis desires to clarify and streamline existing City housing policies by adopting a unified document that is a clear and coherent statement of the current housing policies of the City of Minneapolis without reference to previously amended and deleted language; and

-Minneapolis housing policy shall be consistent with The Minneapolis Plan, goals 4.9.1 through 4.19 as follows.
+Minneapolis housing policy shall be consistent with The Minneapolis Plan, goals 3.1 through 3.83.

 2. Affordable Housing